AngelaMeow/angelameow.github.io/_posts/2025-7-14-ux-consulting-for-non-profit-organization.md

 ## Outcomes

 #### Operational Independence
-MUA transitioned from relying on external technical support to managing their platforms internally.
+MUA transitioned from being blocked on updating content to managing their platforms internally and rely on external support for hosting/tech issues.
 The custom training resources and intuitive CMS structure empowered volunteers and staff to update content and publish news with lower delays.
+And the new hosting provider offered expert 24/7 support for technical issues related to wordpress, plugins, status, etc.

 ##### Measurable impact:

 - Content publishing workflow accelerated from 2-3 days to 1 hour on average
-- Training library with step-by-step guides created from new staff and volunteers
+- Training library with step-by-step guides created for new staff and volunteers

 ##### Cost-Effective Scalability
 Strategic infrastructure improvements and platform consolidation positioned MUA to scale their digital presence without proportional increases in maintenance costs or technical overhead.